Malešov: Administrative division

+Etymology

+The name is derived from the personal name Maleš, meaning "Maleš's (court)".

 Geography

 Malešov is located about 5 km south of Kutná Hora and 52 km east of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is at 423 m above sea level.
 The Vrchlice Stream flows through the municipal territory.
-Vrchlice Reservoir and Hamerský Pond are located on the stream.
+Vrchlice Reservoir and the fishpond Hamerský rybník are located on the stream.

 History

 The first written mention of Malešov is from 1303.
-In 1424, Jan Žižka's army defeated the resisting Praguers in Battle of Malešov.
+In June 1424, Jan Žižka's radical Hussites army defeated the resisting Prague Hussites in the Battle of Malešov.

+Demographics

+Transport

+Malešov is located on the railway line Kutná Hora–Zruč nad Sázavou.

 Sights

 The Malešov Fortress is a notable medieval monument.
 It was probably built in the first half of the 14th century.
 During the Thirty Years' War, it was abandoned, but in 1666, it became the administrative centre of the estate, then owned by the Sporck family.
 In the 1820s, Empire style modifications were made.
 From the mid-19th century, the fortress area fell into disrepair and was abandoned.
 In 1850, one tower collapsed.
 At the end of the 19th century, the remains of the residential building were removed.
 The surviving core of the fortress was repaired in 2002–2003.
 It is one of the largest preserved residential towers of Czech fortresses.

 The Malešov Castle was probably built in the first third of the 18th century.
 It is a small Baroque castle with a neoclassical façade.

 The Church of Saint Wenceslaus is the landmark of the town square.
 It was built in the Baroque style in 1731–1733.
 It replaced a wooden chapel, destroyed by fire in 1729.